Associate Professor Wayne Rumbles

-- Tawhana Ball (submitted) Regulating Child Pornography on the Internet' or 'New Zealand's Regulation of Internet Child Pornography.
+- Tawhana Ball (completed) Regulating Child Pornography on the Internet' or 'New Zealand's Regulation of Internet Child Pornography.

-- Valmaine Toki (submitted) A case for an Indigenous Court- a realisation for Self-Determination"
+- Valmaine Toki (completed) A case for an Indigenous Court- a realisation for Self-Determination"

 - Alvina Edwards (in progress) Counting Indigeneity; Blood Quantum Ideology in Canada New Zealand and United States of America.

 Professor Rumbles welcomes applicants for doctoral and graduate supervision in any subject within the areas of Cyber-Law, Criminal Justice and Early New Zealand Legal History.